laurenceomfoisy/datacamp_xp_farm/README.md

 `python datacamp_xp_farm.py`

-2. **Follow Prompts**: Enter your DataCamp email when prompted.
-Use the `getpass` prompt to securely enter your password.
+2. **Follow Prompts**: Enter your DataCamp email and password when prompted.
 If necessary, enter the custom path to your Google Chrome binary or press Enter to use the default.

 3. **Script Execution**: After inputting the necessary information, the script will automatically navigate to the specified DataCamp practice page, log in with your credentials, and begin the automated interaction sequence.